xtordoir/goanda-hedger/hedge.md

 # Hedging Strategies and Management

 An Hedge is a strategy to protect against Forex risk.
 Static hedges have for purpose to exactly counter balance the forex risk on another contract.
-Dynamic Hedges have for purpose to look to yield some profit, allowing a certain level of loss.
+Dynamic Hedges have for purpose to yield some profit, allowing for a certain level of loss.

 ## Static Hedge